 In 1907 the Mayor of Wimbledon presided over a meeting to amalgamate the then existing voluntary charities with the result that the Wimbledon Guild of Social Welfare was formed.
 From 1918 until quite recently, the Mayor of Wimbledon and then of Merton was also President of Wimbledon Guild.

 It was set up to "minister to the needs of the honest poor" and was known as The Guild of Help.
 The principles we adopted were based on the Elberfeld System, imported from Germany in the mid 19th century.

 This involved studying the conditions that caused distress in people so that volunteers could help them out of their immediate crisis to recover "their independence and self respect".
 Personal service was seen as the truest form of charity.
 The Guild of Help dealt with 311 cases in 1907.

 Before the First World War, Wimbledon Guild became very involved with the condition of children within the Borough, many of whom would beg food from the shops in the Broadway.
 In conjunction with the N.S.P.C.C. the situation was closely monitored.
 By the time of the outbreak of war, Wimbledon Guild was dealing annually with 3,000 enquiries.

-By responding innovatively to the needs of the people in the Borough during its early history, the Guild gave birth to several other organisations.
+By responding innovatively to the needs of the people in the Borough during its early history, the Guild gave rise to several other organisations.
 In 1920 the Wimbledon Public Utility Society (later renamed Wimbledon Housing Association) was formed to provide low cost housing to those in need.
 In 1992 the W.H.A. disbanded and the housing stock was donated to Wimbledon Guild.

 In 1927 Wimbledon Guild was influential in the passing of an Act of Parliament, which stipulated the standards of Residential Care.